 A longer term element of compensation for our executive officers is our retirement programs.
 All of our U.S.-based executive officers with more than five years of service as of December 31, 2009 participate in the pension plan (the "U.S. Pension Plan") that provides income replacement retirement benefits.
 We believe our pension plan design is an effective retention vehicle and that it has been a significant factor in the long tenure of our executive management team and, consequently, the depth of our management team's experience with our businesses.
 The same benefit calculation formula is used for our executive officers as is used for all of our U.S.-non-bargaining unit employees.
 The U.S. Pension Plan is designed to provide retirement income to all of our current employees who meet the minimum service requirement of five years or who retire on or after age 65.
 The pension payment is based on "final average pay," which is calculated for the period that includes the employee's highest 60 consecutive months of pay in the final 120 months of service, and includes base pay and annual non-equity incentive bonus in the calculation.
-Eligible earnings under the provisions of the U.S. Pension Plan do not include the value of the equity grants (stock options or restricted stock unit awards), matching contributions to our U.S. Qualified Savings Plan (as defined below in "Savings Plans") and/or deferrals or Company contributions to our U.S. Non-Qualified Savings Plan (as defined below in "Savings Plans") or perquisites.
+Eligible earnings under the provisions of the U.S. Pension Plan do not include the value of the equity grants (stock options or restricted stock unit awards), matching contributions to our U.S. Qualified Savings Plan (as defined below in "Savings Plans") or perquisites.